 Certain expenses are shared amongst the seven Icahn Charter Schools (affiliated entities) and amounts may also be received on behalf of another Icahn Charter School.
-Shared expenses primarily related to prorated salaries, based on student enrollment, for administers at Icahn Charter School 1 who serve in a management capacity at the Charter School and for one student counselor at the Charter School who served in an educational capacity at Icahn Charter School 6.
-At June 30, 2022 and 2021, accounts payable and accrued expenses included approximately \$76,000 and \$128,000, respectively, and other receivables included approximately \$7,000 and \$11,700, respectively, pertaining to these related party transactions.
+Shared expenses primarily related to prorated salaries, based on student enrollment, for administers at Icahn Charter School 1 who serve in a management capacity at the Charter School.
+At June 30, 2023 and 2022, accounts payable and accrued expenses included approximately \$84,000 and \$71,000 respectively, and other receivables included approximately \$25,000 and \$14,000, respectively, pertaining to these related party transactions.